-- Offices for: lawyers, realtors, architects, engineers, accountants or tax consultants, and similar professional businesses; executive, administrative, professional, non-profit organizations; judicial, law enforcement or governmental agencies; banks or credit unions; commercial; and civic organizations; public or private utilities; news media, sales; and similar functions or occupations. - Research, design, development, and testing facilities for technological, scientific and business establishments, contained solely within completely enclosed buildings. - Medical and dental offices, including outpatient clinics, medical laboratories, but not including veterinarian establishments. - Hotels, auditoriums, theaters, display halls, ark galleries, sultural centers, health or exercise clubs, courts, libraries, museums, or similar places of assembly. - Data processing, computer programming, software development, and archival services. - 6.
-Miscellaneous business services such as consumer credit reporting agencies, mailing lists and stenographic service, business management and consulting services, lithographic, blueprinting and other document reproduction services etc. - 7.
-Commercial, business and/or technical schools and other training facilities located completely within an enclosed building. - Banks, credit unions and similar financial services, excluding those with drive-up services (See below - Section 7.115). - 9.
-Studios for radio of television brondcasting, musicians, dancing instruction, photography and artists, including artistan fabrication, such as wood, glass or metal working, model making, rug weaving, lapidary work, and cabinet making, using only handheld and/or table mounted manual and electric tools. - Personal service establishments, such as, but not limited to, repair shops (watches, radio, television, shoe, etc.). failur shops, beauty parlors, barber shops, interfor decorators, and photographers. - 11.
-Any retail business whose principal activity is the sale of new merchandise in an enclosed building, excepting uses such as the following, which tend to detract from or interfere with a high intensity of pedestrian activity: fircarm sales, automobile sales, trailer coach sales, thotorcycles sales, gasoline service, stations, and other retail businesses which require a workshop (b) assembly, fabrication or repair for a successful operation.
-However, sales of packaged alcoholic beverages is prohibited unless officients of this Zoning Ordinance.
+- Offices for: lawyers, realtors, architects, engineers, accountants or tax consultants, and similar professional businesses; executive, administrative, professional, non-profit organizations; judicial, law enforcement or governmental agencies; banks or credit unions; commercial and civic organizations; public or private utilities; news media, sales; and similar functions or occupations. - Research, design, development, and testing facilities for technological, scientific and business establishments, contained solely within completely enclosed buildings. - 3.
+Medical and dental offices, including outpatient clinics, medical laboratories, but not including veterinarian establishments. - Hotels, auditoriums, theaters, display halls, art galleries, cultural centers, health or exercise clubs, courts, libraries, museums, or similar places of assembly. - 5.
+Data processing, computer programming, software development, and archival services. - 6.
+Miscellaneous business services such as consumer credit reporting agencies, mailing lists and slenographic service, business management and consulting services, lithographic, blueprinting and other document reproduction services etc. - Commercial, business and/or technical schools and other training facilities located completely within an enclosed building. - 8.
+Banks, credit unions and similar financial services, excluding those with drive-up services (See below Section 7.115). - Studios for radio or television broadcasting, musicians, dancing instruction, photography and artists, including artisan fabrication, such as wood, glass or metal working, model making, rug weaving, lapidary work, and cabinet making, using only handheld and/or table mounted manual and electric tools. - 10.
+Personal service establishments, such as, but not limited to, repair shops (watches, radio, television, shoe, etc.), tailor shops, beauty parlors, barber shops, interior decorators, and photographers. - Any retail business whose principal activity is the sale of new merchandise in an enclosed building, excepting uses such as the following, which tend to detract from or interfere with a high intensity of pedestrian activity: fircarm sales, automobile sales, trailer coach sales, motorcycles sales, gasoline service, stations, and other retail businesses which require a workshop for assembly, fabrication or repair for a successful operation.
+However, sales of packaged alcoholic beverages is prohibited unless otherwise permitted pursuant to Sections 7.115 and 14.3 of this Zoning Ordinance.

-- Retail dry cleaning establishments or pickup stations, provided that odorless cleaning fluid is used, all dry cleaning is limited to Usat material and clothing picked up over the counter of such premises. - 13.
+- 12. Retail dry cleaning establishments or pickup stations, provided that odorless cleaning fluid is used, all dry cleaning is limited to that material and clothing picked up over the counter of such premises. - 13.
 Restaurants, tea rooms, cafes, and other establishments serving lood or beverages, including those with accessory outdoor seating, excepting those with drive-in or drive-thru facilities. - 14.
-Multiple-Family dwellings, either as the exclusive accupant of a building or as a mixed use with a permitted non-residential use. - 15.
+Multiple-Family dwellings, either as the exclusive occupant of a building or as a mixed use with a permitted non-residential use. - 15.
 Day care facilities. - 16.
 Police and/or Fire stations. - 17.
-Outdoor parks, playgrounds, skating rinks, tennis courts and passive recreation areas primarily for use of those residing, worldng or patronizing the businesses located within, this district.
-Outdoor concerts, broadcasts, plays or other outdoor entertainments are subject to Special Exception Permit, pursuant to Sections 7.115 and 14.3 of the Zoning Ordinance. - 18: Indoor recreational facilities, places of smusement, entertainment, or recreation, such as dance halls, commercial or private chibs, discotheques, cabarets, bars, tavens, billiard or pool halls, howling. - alley, or rental halls for meeting, banquets or social occasions, or similar infloor recreational uses shall not be located within 300 feet of a lot or sile-condominitium unit upon which a delashed singlefamily residence is located.
+Outdoor parks, playgrounds, skating rinks, tennis courts and passive recreation areas primarily for use of those residing, working or patronizing the businesses located within, this district.
+Outdoor , concerts, broadcasts, plays or other outdoor entertainments are subject to Special Exception Permit, pursuant to Sections 7.115 and 14.3 of the Zoning Ordinance. - 18.
+Indoor recreational facilities, places of amusement, entertainment, or recreation, such as dance halls, commercial or private clubs, discotheques, cabarets, bars, tavems, billiard or pool halls, bowling alley, or rental halls for meeting, banquets or social occasions, or similar infloor recreational uses shall not be located within 300 feet of a lot or site-condominium unit upon which a detached singlefamily residence is located.

 Sec.
 7.114.
-Permitted Accessory Buildings, Landssaping, Lighting, Parking, Signs, Structures, Uses, and Utilities.
+Permitted Accessory Buildings, Landscaping, Lighting, Parking, Signs, Structures, Uses, and Utilities.